Making Your Home Safe for Children

 - Don't leave babies alone on beds, changing tables, or sofas.

 - Install safety gates at the top and bottom of stairs if you have babies or toddlers in your house.
-Don't use accordion gates with large openings: A child's neck can be trapped in an opening.
+Don't use accordion gates with large openings because a child's neck could get trapped in an opening.

 - Install window guards in windows above the first floor, except windows that open to fire escapes.
 Screens don't stop falls.
 They are strong enough to keep bugs out, but not strong enough to keep kids in.